Iran says Palestinians should be equipped to defend themselves

 Mehmanparast also rejected the idea that the relationship between Hamas and Iran has deteriorated over possible differences in views over the crisis in Syria, where Tehran's ally Bashar al-Assad is fighting an armed rebellion.
 The Emir of Qatar, who supports the Syrian rebels, visited Gaza last month in a landmark trip and met Hamas leaders.

-Western-allied Gulf Arab states are trying to lure Hamas away from its alliance with Iran, whose nuclear energy programme has raised the prospect of a war with Israel.
+Western-allied Gulf Arab states are trying to lure Hamas away from its alliance with Iran, whose nuclear energy program has raised the prospect of a war with Israel.

 "There are very good relations between Iran and Hamas," Mehmanparast said.
 "We now and have always stood by the people of Palestine and support all the Palestinian fighters, especially Hamas and the Islamic groups."